evansd/whitenoise/docs/django.rst

 Distribution".
 Put your application's domain (without the http prefix) in the "Origin Domain Name" field and leave the rest of the settings as they are.

-By default this will cache your entire site on CloudFront.
-To restrict to just the static directory you need to create two behaviors in CloudFront.

-Go to your newly created distribution and click "Distribution Settings".
-Then choose the "Behaviors" tab, then "Create Behavior".
-Put "static/*" into the path pattern and set the origin to your application's domain.
-Click "Create" to save.

-Now click "Create Behavior" again.
-This time put "*" into the path pattern and set the origin to your application's domain.
-Then set the "Restrict Viewer Access" to "Yes".
-Click "Create" to save.

-In the behaviors list, move up "static/*" to the #1 spot, then put "*" as #2.
-Click "Save".
-The "*" sets the default GET request to CloudFront to not work.
-The "static/*" then overrides this, thus allowing only the static directory.

 It might take a few minutes for your distribution to become active.
 Once it's ready, copy the distribution domain name into your ``settings.py`` file so it looks something like this: